 The Spotify app isn't bad, per se, but it could probably be better (similar to certain other music apps).
 It's good, then, that the company is testing a new material-esque now playing screen, which looks much improved compared to the old one.

 It would appear this is being A/B tested at the moment, due to it being randomly turned on for certain users.
 It is not clear what version is running on this phone - no Android Police team members have this on their specific Spotify app install.
+The redesign is sparse, with the album art of the respective song filling the entire display.
 Read More

 The Google Play Developer Console app isn't a piece of software most of us will use.
 It's aimed at the folks who make the apps the rest of us download, not the other way around.
 But more than a few of you are developers, so you might want to check out the latest version of the app.
 The update brings new ways for you to find what the rest of us feel about the stuff you make.
 Read More